PoisotLab/ms_betacov_mapping/README.md

 due to invasions, meta-community dynamics, and disperal.

 Here, we apply the GMTC to explore and explain the global biogeography of betacoronaviruses, the group that includes SARS-CoV, MERS-CoV, and SARS-CoV-2.
+In their bat reservoirs, coronaviruses evolve through a mix of host jumps, recombination among disparate lineages, and, to a lesser degree, co-divergence with their hosts [Anthony]---a mix of mechanisms that creates a complex and nonlinear relationship between host diversity and viral emergence.
 Working from a recently published database of bat hosts of betacoronaviruses, we develop the first global maps of both host and virus evolutionary distinctiveness and biogeographic regions for this system.
 Aiming to explain these patterns, we develop a generalized framework for applying the GMTC to host-virus interactions, with a specific emphasis on the